 This skill, known as “cross-cultural competence”, is defined as the ability to understand and engage with people from different cultures effectively.
 At several points in your life, you’ll find yourself needing to establish cordial relationships with people you’re unfamiliar with within the professional and personal realm.
 Having strong cross-cultural competence will bolster your ability to create win-win situations.

 Efforts towards bridging existing cultural divides is now more crucial than ever, given the xenophobic and fear-based worldview being promoted by certain political parties.
-We have to make a conscious decision to replace suspicion and hate with compassion and curiosity while engaging with others, so that we can gain a balanced perspective and avoid being negatively influenced by the dominant voices around us.
+We have to make a conscious decision to replace suspicion and hate with compassion and curiosity in our interactions.

 Amicable, one-to-one connections between community members lay the foundation for change and progress for humankind.
-It’s only through building strong and diverse communities will you be able to achieve mutual goals, whether you’re trying to devise peaceful government policies or convince a neighbor to join your charity or inspire a coworker to assist you in making your joint project a success.
+It’s only through building strong and diverse communities will you be able to achieve mutual goals, whether you’re trying to devise peaceful government policies or convince a neighbor to join your charity.

 As a Third Culture Kid (TCK), learning to thrive in a melting pot of cultures is something that I picked up quickly.
 After many years of socializing with different kinds of people, it comes quite naturally to me.
 What I’ve learned is that to really understand another individual’s reality of the world, we need the right mindset and be willing to listen to others with a non-judgmental attitude.

-Meeting people with diverse backgrounds can be a real treat if you’re willing to step out of an ego-centric perspective and accept that everyone has an interesting story; and a big part of that story comes from their cultural origins.
+Meeting people with diverse backgrounds can be a real treat if you’re willing to step out of an ego-centric perspective and accept that everyone has an interesting story.
 Your genuine interest and curiosity will be palpable by others, which will make it easier for them to open up to you and forge a connection based on respect, trust and understanding.